jskomal/frontend-mod-1-prework/section2/reflection.md

 1. What questions do you still have about `if` statements and/or functions?

-I feel solid on their application, I just need more practice implementing them into actual useful projects and applications.
+I feel solid on their application, I just need more practice implementing them into actual useful projects and applications!